jbintz/jasonbintz/content/courses/MATH241/syllabus.md

 ## Homework {#homework}

 **Problem Sets**: There will be several problem sets assigned throughout the semester.
 These will be posted on the course website.
 You are encouraged to talk to other students and the professor about the problems, but you must write your own solutions and acknowledge your collaborators at the top of your work.
 Solutions must be clear and neat.
 Do not make the mistake of thinking that understanding someone else’s solution means that you are able to do the problem yourself!
 Finding solutions on the internet and/or copying from another student’s work is strictly prohibited.

-**In-class Exercises**: I anticipate many classes consisting of workshop-like labs.
-These will count towards the homework grade.
-Whatever is not completed during class, you will have to complete outside of class.

 [**Return to Index**](#top)